tonyzhang617/nomad-dist/README_v2.md

 ### Quick Start

 To quickly see NoMAD-Attention in action with CodeLLaMA-7B, navigate to the `models` directory, download the model, and execute it with NoMAD-Attention.
-Detailed commands for running the model and comparing performance with traditional attention methods are provided.
+Detailed commands for running the model and comparing performance with traditional attention methods are listed below.

 1. **Execute CodeLLaMA-7B with NoMAD-Attention**
     Generate 16384 tokens with CodeLLaMA-7B using NoMAD-Attention.